Enchanted Realms Rulebook

 One other use of karma is to gain a one-time advantage for a specific scenario.
 When taking an action, but not a reaction, a player may sacrifice (spend) 10 points of awarded and unused karma to gain advantage on that action.
 See Advantage and Disadvantage below.
 This can be performed as many times as the player chooses and can afford.Modifiers

-As stated before, for each 3 full points of quality, +1 is given to the skill roll when such a quality is involved.
+As stated before, for each 2½ points of quality, +1 is given to the skill roll when such a quality is involved.
 Further, this is calculated by the current score, not the maximum.
 For example, attacking with a sword in melee would use the body quality score.
-If a character has 6 body points, then he or she would gain roll d20+2 for the attack.
-However, if that same character received an injury to be at 2 body points, no bonus would be permitted.
+If a character has 5 body points, then he or she would gain roll d20+2 for the attack.
+However, if that same character received an injury to be at 1 body point, no bonus would be permitted.
+However, there is an upper limit of +7 for modifiers from raw quality scores.

 Modifiers can be gained from three categories: qualities, skills, and other.
 Other usually means magic but it is a catch-all for anything that is not a quality or skill.
 The modifiers from each category are not stackable but are able to be negated when positive and negative values both apply.
 There are two concepts here.
 First, if more than one skill is used and the first gives a +1 modifier while another gives a +2 modifier, then only best can be applied – in this case one might assume it would be +3, but only +2 should apply.
 As the other concept, if there are negatives from a skill as some sort of offset of another benefit while another applicable skill grants a bonus, then these would be combined for a mutual offset.
 For example, if one skill caused a -1 penalty modifier while a simultaneous skill granted a +2, then the modifier would be +1.